 Latest posts by Beerguyrob (see all)

-- Your “Beaten Like A Government Mule!”
-Tuesday Evening Open Thread – December 5, 2017
+- Your “More Like ‘Sneakers At The Beer Garden’” Tuesday Evening Open Thread – September 10, 2019

 Well, when I started this, I had them pegged at 4-0.
 Then they shit the bed versus the Bills and I had to retype my intro.
 THESE FUCKERS JUST KEEP LETTING ME DOWN!

 Coming off their bye this week, they host the Jay Cutler distracted Miami Dolphins, which should be an easy “W”, even though Cutty led the Phins to a surprise & ambivalent victory over the Titans.
 After that, it’s three straight road games – two against the AFC East’s surprise mediocrity twins of the Patriots & Jets, and then into Charlotte to face the 3-1 Panthers.
 Honestly, they could be anywhere from 7-1 to 4-4 by the time they return home to Megatron’s Butthole to face the Cowboys on Veteran’s Day weekend.